 LIST: Flights canceled on October 25 due to 'Kristine'

-MANILA, Philippines — A number of domestic flights have been canceled on Friday, October 25, due to the inclement weather brought by Severe Tropical Storm Kristine (International name: Trami).
+MANILA, Philippines (First published Oct.
+24, 2024; 7:59 p.m.) — A number of domestic flights were canceled on Friday, October 25, due to the inclement weather caused by Severe Tropical Storm Kristine (International name: Trami).

-In an advisory, Philippine Airlines, the flag carrier, announced that some of its local flights have been grounded due to unfavorable weather conditions.
+In an advisory, Philippine Airlines, the flag carrier, and budget carrier Cebu Pacific announced that some of its local flights have been grounded due to unfavorable weather conditions.

 State weather bureau PAGASA said that at 4 p.m. on Thursday, Kristine was located over the coastal waters of Santa Lucia, Ilocos Sur (17.1°North, 120.2°East).
 It packs maximum sustained winds of 95 kilometer per hour near the center, gustiness of up to 145 kph, and central pressure of 985 hPa